 Choose a Career Path

-There are different paths available for those aspiring for a career in Chartered Accountancy.
-This field constitutes of various job roles such as a Chartered Accountant, Chartered Management Accountant, Chartered Accountant (Audit), Chartered Certified Accountant, Public Accountant, Business Accountant, Finance Manager, etc. These career paths vary according to the professional training and knowledge an individual has gained.
+Different paths are available for those aspiring for a career in Chartered Accountancy.
+This field constitutes various job roles such as a Chartered Accountant, Chartered Management Accountant, Chartered Accountant (Audit), Chartered Certified Accountant, Public Accountant, Business Accountant, Finance Manager, etc. These career paths vary according to the professional training and knowledge an individual has gained.
 To explore these opportunities, you can choose from numerous quality education programs offered around the world in the field of Finance and Accountancy.